GSA/idmanagement.gov/_implement/distribute-fcpca.md

 If your question does not appear in this list, send it to FPKI at gsa.gov.

-## What happens if I don’t distribute the FCPCA root certificate in my environment?
+## What happens if I don’t distribute the FCPCAG2 root certificate in my environment?

 1. **(_High Impact_) Authentication failures**